sushmasriC/HerHealthHub/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Contributors

-**Developed by Chanda Sushmasri**

-Special thanks to all contributors who help make HerHealthHub better for women everywhere.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.